erizov/Professor/semester_6/lecture_36_inference_optimization/inference_pipeline/README.md

 ## Introduction

-Inference Pipeline addresses specific computational challenges.
+Estimation Pipeline addresses specific computational challenges.

 This technique is applied in various domains to solve specific problems efficiently.
 Understanding this approach enables developers to solve related problems effectively.

 ## TL;DR

-**One Sentence**: A computational method for inference pipeline.
+**One Sentence**: A computational method for estimation pipeline.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ## Learning Objectives